Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-3.md

 likely to succeed on their own, since they've been at it for 30 years with nothing to show for it.
 They're more intended as a group of secondary antagonists that you find on your way to Maegera's resting place... or as an additional complication if someone else _does_ manage to wake her up.
+Whoever ends up controlling Maegera will also get to order these creatures around.

 The encounter table here is all about fire and/or earth elementals, and it goes up to level 14.
 We also get a couple of new stat blocks for salamanders.